Finnmark: Geography

 The lushest areas are the Alta area and the Tana valleys, and in the east is the lowland area in the Pasvik valley in Sør-Varanger Municipality, where the pine and Siberian spruce forest is considered part of the Russian taiga vegetation.
-This valley has the highest density of Brown bears in Norway, and is the only place in the country with a population of muskrats, stemming from their introduction from their native North America into Europe in the early 20th century, which included their release in 293 localities all over Finland from 1919 onward, and then of about 1,000 muskrats on the Kola Peninsula during 1931–36.
-The animal spread and the observations of first 'possible' muskrats in the river Alta area in Troms were made around 1960, though the first actual specimen was not recovered until 1969, when a muskrat was captured alive in Smalfjord in Tana Municipality (Lund & Wikan 1995).
+This valley has the highest density of Brown bears in Norway.
+It is the only place in Finland with a population of muskrats, stemming from their introduction from their native North America into Europe in the early 20th century, which included their release in 293 localities all over Finland from 1919 onward, and then of about 1,000 muskrats on the Kola Peninsula during 1931–36.

+The animal spread and the observations of first 'possible' muskrats in the river Alta area in Troms were made around 1960.
+The first specimen was recovered in 1969, when a muskrat was captured alive in Smalfjord in Tana Municipality.

 In 1970, another specimen was collected from Jarfjorden in Sør-Varanger Municipality in Finnmark (Pedersen 1970).
 Between 1980 and 1988 there were few observations of muskrats in Norway (Lund & Wikan 1995).
 Since 1988 there has been a rapid population increase in Sör-Varanger, and the muskrat has spread to almost every part of the municipality.
 Lynx and moose are common in large parts of Finnmark, but rare on the coast.

 The county's interior parts are part of the great Finnmarksvidda plateau, with an elevation of 300 to 400 m, with multiple lakes and river valleys.
 The plateau is famous for its tens of thousands of reindeer owned by the Sámi, and swarms of mosquitoes in midsummer.
 Finnmarksvidda makes up 36% of the county's area.
 Stabbursdalen National Park ensures protection for the world's northernmost Scots pine forest.

 The Tana River, which partly defines the border with Finland, gives the largest catch of salmon of all rivers in Europe, and also has the world record for Atlantic salmon, 36 kg.
 In the east, the Pasvikelva defines the border with Russia.